Copyright for researchers

 The Australian National University is committed to compliance with the Copyright Act 1968 and upholding the rights of creators and users of copyright material.

-A copyright guide (PDF, 332KB) is prepared to assist higher degree students to understand the basics of copyright for their theses, publications and other work.
+A copyright guide has been prepared to assist higher degree students to understand the basics of copyright for their theses, publications and other work.
 Further general assistance can be found from the University Library.

 If you need advice in relation to a University copyright matter and your question has not been resolved after reviewing the materials in this guide, you may refer your question to the ANU Copyright Officer for further assistance.